containers/podman-compose/README.md

 This project only depend on:

 * `podman`
 * [podman dnsname plugin](https://github.com/containers/dnsname) (Optional requirement.
 If necessary, the containers be able to resolve each other if they are on the same CNI network.
-In distributions, it is usually found in the `podman-plugins` package)
+In distributions, it is usually found in the `podman-plugins` or `podman-dnsname` package)
 * Python3
 * [PyYAML](https://pyyaml.org/)
 * [python-dotenv](https://pypi.org/project/python-dotenv/)